realmabg/League-of-Legends-data-analysis/README.md

   height="600"
   frameborder="0"
 ></iframe>
 Since the p-value is bigger than the 0.05 significance level, we fail to reject the null hypothesis.
 We conclude that the missingness of `url` does not depend on the `year` column.

+## Hypothesis Testing

+In this hypothesis test, we look to see if there is a significant difference in the distribution of kills for a team with a higher vision score and the team that has the lower vision score.
+This is important because we want to see if having a higher vision score results in some sort of strategic and competitive advantage for a team in a League of Legends match, and the ultimate advantage results in a win.

+Null Hypothesis: The distribution of kills for a team with the higher vision score in a game is the same as the team that has the lower vision score.

+Alternate Hypothesis: The distribution of kills for the team with the higher vision score is NOT the same as the team that has the lower vision score.

+We are going to use absolute mean difference between the kills in teams with the higher vision score and kills in teams with a lower vision score as the test statistic.
+We will also use a significance level of 0.05.

+Our observed test statistic was 0.415.

+Here is a histogram containing the distribution of our test statistics along with the observed statistic:

+<iframe
+  src="assets/hypothesis_distribution.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>

+Here is a zoom in on the graph of the absolute difference in means we found in our permutations:

+<iframe
+  src="assets/hypothesis_distribution_zoom_in.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>

+After we performed our permutation tests, we found the p-value to be 0.

+Since the p-value is smaller than the 0.05 significance level, we reject the null hypothesis.
+There is statistical evidence to suggest that the distribution of kills for the team with the higher vision score is NOT the same as the team with the lower vision score.
+This finding tekks us to consider that having a higher vision score than the other team can result in an advantage in a League of Legends game, and ultimately winning.

 ## Framing a Prediction Problem
 Can we accurately predict a team's vision score based solely on their in-game performance statistics?